patrickehrler/meta-modelling-feature-selection/readme.md

 ### Run experiment
 Experiment settings (datasets, number of features, cross-validation, ...) can be specified in "config.py".
 #### Iteration experiment
+This exeriment runs only Bayesian optimization.
+No convergence criterion is applied, only the maxmimum number of iterations.
+The result consists of the  training and testing scores of each iteration.
+The results can be used to examine the convergence of a particular Bayesian approach.

     python3 iter_experiment.py
 #### Comparison Experiment
+This experiment runs Bayesian optimization (incl. convergence criterion) and all comparison approaches.
+The result consists of the final training and testing scores.

     python3 comparison_experiment.py

 Results are stored in the folder "results/".